Healthy Tips for Kids

 “It’s Important to Teach Healthy Habits”

 Learn When To Stop: Although children are born with the ability to stop eating when they are full, it can often be hard for parents to judge whether their kids have eaten the right foods and enough of them.

 Teaching children to listen to their tummies and to ask themselves questions about quantity and quality, such as “Is my tummy full?” or “Will I feel sick if I eat those extra biscuits?” will give them the opportunity to develop their ability to sense fullness.

-Exercise Is Essential As Well : Establish exercise habits in your kids as early as possible, say by the age of 5-6.
-Heavy weight training exercise is not advisable but daily 10-15 minutes of exercises like stretching or brisk walking should be instilled.
-Exercises like cycling, jumping ropes or swimming should be encouraged in kids.
+Exercise Is Essential As Well: Establish exercise habits in your kids as early as possible, say by the age of 5-6.
+The heavyweight training exercise is not advisable but daily 10-15 minutes of exercises like stretching or brisk walking should be instilled.
+Exercises like cycling, jumping ropes, or swimming should be encouraged in kids.

-Too Much Tv, Computer and Mobile isn’t Good : Encourage your child to participate and engage in activities other than sitting in front of the TV, PC or Mobile.
+Too Much Tv, Computer and Mobile aren’t Good: Encourage your child to participate and engage in activities other than sitting in front of the TV, PC or Mobile.
 Limit screen time so that your child is active and doesn’t bear the risk of increasing body fat.
 Apart from being fit, your child will also be protected from the harmful effects of the screen.

-“Plenty of fresh Air, and Early to bed and Early to Rise”
+“Plenty of fresh air, and Early to Bed and Early to rising”

 “Kids Have You Made Your Pledge “

 I pledge to stay healthy and clean through exercise and good Hygiene.

 I will eat a balanced meal every day to have more energy to learn and to play